bear-metal/bear-metal/source/_posts/2014-12-06-rails-garbage-collection-age-matters.markdown

 It runs quite often - 26 times for the GC dump of a booted Rails app above.

-Major GC: Triggered by out of memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young generations are traversed and it's thus significantly slower.
+Major GC: Triggered by out of memory conditions - Ruby heap space needs to be expanded (not OOM killer! :-)) Both old and young objects are traversed and it's thus significantly slower.
+Every major GC cycle that an object survived bumps it's current generation.

 It runs much less frequently - 6 times for the stats dump above.

 Most of the reclaiming efforts are thus focussed on the young generation (new objects).
 Generally 95% of objects are dead by the first GC.

-Generations are also just classifications - old and young objects aren't stored in distinct memory spaces - they're just conceptional buckets.
+Every major GC cycle that an object survived is it's current generation.

 ## Attributes of a generational collector